 She became Chairman of Scottish Ensemble in February 2015.

-Diane is double bass player with Scottish Ensemble.
-See her full profile here.
+Andrew plays viola with Scottish Ensemble.
+See his full profile here.

 Laura plays violin with Scottish Ensemble.
 See her full profile here.